ayufan-rock64/linux-build/blobs/README.md

 The U-Boot uses its own FDT.
 A binary dtb has been extraced from the BSP `out/sun50iw1p1/android/common/sunxi.dtb` and dumped as source to `pine64.dts` with the `fdtdump` utility from git://git.kernel.org/pub/scm/utils/dtc/dtc.git.
 This device tree also works for booting the BSP Kernel.
+Some values in the device tree have been changed to match the values which are found in the Android image.

 ## FEX description for U-Boot

-The FEX file defines various aspects of how the SoC works.
-There are multiple FEX boot configurations found in the BSP.
-I am not sure which one to use but essentially it does not seem to matter much so i picked the one in the `t1` folder which seems to work fine.
-Original BSP location is `tools/pack/chips/sun50iw1p1/configs/t1/sys_config.fex`.
+The FEX file is minimal and does not contain any settings.
+It is just required to get the corret boot loader format to make the U-Boot acceptable to boot0.